 - It has been 36 months or more since your last child support order or review.

 - It has been less than 36 months since your last child support order or review and your circumstances are different.
 Qualifying changes include being unemployed or laid off through no fault of your own for more than 30 days, or experiencing an income change of at least 30% through no fault of your own for at least 6 months.
-To determine your eligibility, use this chart.

 To request a CSEA review, you should:

 When you submit a review request, the CSEA determines within 15 days if you are eligible for a review.
-If you are a military member called to active duty, the CSEA determines within three business days if you qualify for a review.
+If you are a military member called to active duty, the CSEA determines within 3 business days if you qualify for a review.

 To complete the review, the CSEA needs evidence of income, health insurance and other information for both parents.
 The CSEA will send you information about what documents and information you will need to provide for the review.
 Review this information thoroughly and send them all the documents they request.

-After the review, the amount you pay or receive could go up, go down, or stay the same.
+After the review, the amount you pay or receive could go up, go down or stay the same.

-Both parties have the right to object to the modified order.
+Both parents have the right to object to the modified order.
 If you object to the CSEA review results, you should submit a written request for “an administrative review and adjustment hearing” within 14 days from the issuance of the recommendations from the review.

 While your case is pending before the court or the CSEA, the law requires you to keep paying support at the old amount.
 Otherwise, you will have to pay any back payments due.